kel151/1stmilestoneproject/README.md

 ### User Stories
 As an employer, I want to be able to easily, swiftly, and seamlessly find a list of Kelvin’s skills and his proficiency in each one.<p>
 As a recruiter, I want to be able to easily, swiftly, and seamlessly view all of Kelvin’s software development and or marketing projects, both past and present.<p>
-As a member of the colour-blind community, I want to be able to view an attractive website without any serious difficulties brought about by my vision.<p>
+As a member of the colour-blind community, I want to be able to clearly view the information on this website without any serious difficulties brought about by my vision.<p>

 ### Strategy
 My goal was to build a portfolio that allows the user to find and view the information they want in as little steps as possible (across all devices) without compromising aesthetic appeal.<p>